PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   Load the OpenSSL engine named ``engineName``, setting the engine default string to ``defaultString`` if supplied.
 Engines can be used to accelerate cryptographic operations, like for example Intel QAT.
   At the moment up to a maximum of 32 loaded engines are supported, and that support is experimental.
   Some engines might actually degrade performance unless the TLS asynchronous mode of OpenSSL is enabled.
-To enable it see the ``tlsAsyncMode`` parameter on :func:`addTLSLocal`.
+To enable it see the ``tlsAsyncMode`` parameter on :func:`addTLSLocal` and :func:`addDOHLocal`.

   :param string engineName: The name of the engine to load.
   :param string defaultString: The default string to pass to the engine.
 The exact value depends on the engine but represents the algorithms to register with the engine, as a list of  comma-separated keywords.
 For example "RSA,EC,DSA,DH,PKEY,PKEY_CRYPTO,PKEY_ASN1".